POGZ

 Pogo transposable element with ZNF domain is a protein that in humans is encoded by the POGZ gene.

 The protein encoded by this gene appears to be a zinc finger protein containing a transposase domain at the C-terminus.

 This protein was found to interact with the transcription factor SP1 in a yeast two-hybrid system.
 At least three alternatively spliced transcript variants encoding distinct isoforms have been observed.

+The CHAMP1 protein complex consisting of CHAMP1, POGZ and HPIα promotes heterochromatin assembly at multiple chromosomal sites, and also promotes homology-directed DNA repair of DNA double-strand breaks in these regions.

 Clinical significance

 Heterozygous mutation of POGZ causes White-Sutton syndrome.